 When you are fit and used to running, you can spend your time thinking about what you are experiencing, rather than the act of running itself.
 So I run a variety of different routes for general fitness, only uploading those that relate to my Joyce observations.

 Mapping the Running

 I use the Runkeeper app to track all of my runs.
 I find it excellent and very easy to use.
 If you want to see the routes in detail you can click on the links in each blog, but you may need to register a free run keeper account, which you can at www.runkeeper.com.

 Runkeeper works well in getting information about the general route.
 Distance, general mapping and directions, elevation etc. But it is not accurate enough to be able to be used to check distances in such detail to allow you to guarantee a measurement, which is needed if you are developing a running race route.

 I use a Kindle and iBooks.
-Both can be used on the a smartphone and online.
+Both can be used on a smartphone and online.

 I do not use them for reading the works, rather for checking references that I half remember and then can quickly find before I double check in the actual books.
 They are both easily searchable.
 You could thumb your way through Finnegans Wake looking for the word Grangegorman, but it could take some time.

 Most of the major Joyce works are available free or for a nominal amount on iBooks and Kindle.
 But there are numerous textual inaccuracies in the texts.
-By way of example my iBook is titled Finnegan’s Wake.
-So whilst I copy large sections of text from these resources I thoroughly check and edit them, cross referenced to the printed books.
+By way of example one of my iBooks is titled Finnegan’s Wake.
+So whilst I sometimes copy large sections of text from these resources I thoroughly check and edit them, cross referenced to the printed books.